tvlooy/php-pledge/README.md

 pledge('stdio rpath flock inet');
 ```

 You can then further limit filesystem access with unveil().
+If you are in web SAPI, again remember that you are not unveiling
+for one request but for all subsequent requests.

 ### Limiting network calls